New ramp and stepped access between Regent’s Canal towpath and Avenue Road/Prince Albert Road in The Regent's Park

 Visualisation of how the steps and ramp would look from towpath level - produced for Canal & River Trust by Arcadis Consulting (UK) Ltd.

-Your response will be held by our project partner Canal & River Trust and if you choose to provide your contact details these may be shared with us only to keep you informed of the progress of the project from time to time.
-Your details will not be used for any other purpose and will be deleted following completion of the construction of the access, or at the end of the project, whichever is sooner.
+Responses are being held by our project partner Canal & River Trust and if you have chosen to provide your contact details these may be shared with us only to keep you informed of the progress of the project from time to time and will be deleted following completion of the construction of the access, or at the end of the project, whichever is sooner.

 When is it happening?

-We are gathering feedback about our proposals for Avenue Road Access until 23rd March 2018.
-Following this feedback we will finalise our designs for the access and submit a planning application to Westminster City Council.
+We are reviewing the feedback about our proposals for Avenue Road Access and following this we will finalise our designs for the access and submit a planning application to Westminster City Council.

 If the proposal receives planning consent, we will then build the access between Autumn 2018 and Spring 2019.